Flipper-Community/flipper-community-wiki/flip-wiki/docs/troubleshooting.md

 ## Flipper Zero

+### Flipper Zero is experiencing lag or behaving slow
+This is an issue that is most commonly caused by certain development features being enabled and putting strain on the CPU of the flipper.
+To fix this, run through the following steps:

+1. Press the center button on your flipper
+1. navigate to **Settings*
+1. Scroll down and select **System**
+1. Scroll down again and check that the following options are set:
+    - **Log Level**: `Default`
+    - **Debug**: `OFF`
+    - **Heap Trace**: `None`

+After these are set, press back and leave the menu.
+Reboot your flipper.
+The issue should not be gone.

 ### Infrared or SubGHz does not appear to be working
 This is an issue that *can* occur from switching between firmwares.
 To fix this, try the following: